Harry Ramsden's

 Harry Ramsden's is a fast food restaurant chain based in the United Kingdom which offers fish and chips and assorted themed dishes.
-The business has 35 owned and franchised outlets throughout the UK and Ireland.

-Harry Ramsden's website claims the business to be "Britain's longest established restaurant chain".
+Founded by restaurant entrepreneur Harry Ramsden in Guiseley, West Yorkshire, in 1928, it was sold to his partner in 1954.
+Since then it has a succession of corporate owners: Associated Fisheries, Merryweathers, Granada, Compass, SSP, BVL and Deep Blue.
+As of 2025, it has about 8 restaurants in the UK.

 Early history

-The business was started by Harry Ramsden (10 February 1888–1963) in 1928 in a wooden hut in White Cross, Guiseley, West Yorkshire, northern England.
-Three years later he moved into a new premises, complete with fitted carpets, oak panelled walls, and chandeliers.
-The original hut was demolished in 2012, as result of its poor condition and asbestos content.
-The adjacent main restaurant, which replaced it, once held the Guinness World Record for the largest fish and chip shop in the world, seating 250 people, serving nearly a million customers a year.
-Harry Corbett of Sooty fame was a nephew of Harry Ramsden and played the piano in his uncle's original restaurant.
+The business was started by Harry Ramsden (10 February 1888 – 1963) in 1928 in a wooden hut in White Cross, Guiseley, West Yorkshire, northern England.
+Three years later, he moved into a new premises, complete with fitted carpets, oak panelled walls, and chandeliers.
+The original hut was demolished in 2012, as a result of its poor condition and asbestos content.
+The adjacent main restaurant, which replaced it, once held the Guinness World Record for the largest fish and chip shop in the world, seating 250 people and serving nearly a million customers a year.
+Harry Corbett of Sooty fame was a nephew of Harry Ramsden's, and played the piano in his uncle's original restaurant.

-In 1954, the business was sold to Harry Ramsden's long term business partner Eddie Stokes for the (then) large sum of £37,500, and subsequently in 1965 to Essex-based Associated Fisheries.
+In 1954, the business was sold to Harry Ramsden's long-term business partner Eddie Stokes for the (then) large sum of £37,500, and subsequently in 1965 to Essex-based Associated Fisheries.